YouTube reinstates channel devoted to exposing conservative extremism

 "Their inability to differentiate between the people who are trying to advocate this stuff and those who are trying to document and counter it is at the heart of the problem here," he said.

-He said early Monday that Right Wing Watch had not been able to reach anyone at YouTube to talk about its enforcement and that, beginning in 2019, the group began switching to rival service Vimeo as its video host.
+He said early Monday that, beginning in 2019, the group began switching to the rival service Vimeo as its video host.

 After the reinstatement, Right Wing Watch said it was glad YouTube recognized its mistake.